 But hold up, paraffin wax isn't the only villain in conventional candles.
 The fragrance industry is entirely unregulated by the FDA, which means we have NO idea what we are inhaling when the delicious smell of that Glazed Cinnamon Bun candle from Bath and Body permeates our home.

 I realized that the fragrances that I was using were making me sick.
 So I set out on a mission to create the perfect clean, non-toxic, sustainable candle that STILL smells like your favorite dessert, and Everly was born.

 So, you may ask yourself… how is Everly different from other candles out there regarding sustainability?

 I knew from first-hand experience that my candle habits were wasteful.
 I'd finish a candle and then either keep the vessel as a pencil holder or throw it out (I only have so many pencils).

-Everly's candles are refillable and come in compostable packaging, so virtually no waste is created when using one of our refill kits.
-With our refills, you can either give new life to a leftover vessel of your choice or choose one of ours to be your forever vessel.
+Everly's Clean Candle Refill Kits give you the chance to refill your empty candle jars and are packaged in compostable materials, so virtually no waste is created - plus your candle habit gets a lot cleaner.
+With our Refill Kits, you can either give new life to a leftover vessel of your choice or choose one of ours to be your forever vessel.